gemerden/anygraph/README.md

 ## Samples

-More examples can be found in the 'demos' and 'recipes' directories.
+More examples can be found in the `demos` and `recipes` directories.
 Below are some of the basics:

 ### The Basics